Rheumatic Heart Disease in Children

 The symptoms of rheumatic heart disease can be like other health conditions.
-Make sure your child sees his or her healthcare provider for a diagnosis.
+Make sure your child sees their healthcare provider for a diagnosis.

 How is rheumatic heart disease diagnosed in a child?

 The healthcare provider will ask about your child’s symptoms and health history, including having rheumatic fever or strep infections.
-He or she will give your child a physical exam.
+They will give your child a physical exam.
 Your child may also have tests, such as:

 How is rheumatic heart disease treated in a child?

 Treatment will depend on your child’s symptoms, age, and general health.
 It will also depend on how severe the condition is.
 Your child's healthcare provider will likely refer you to a pediatric cardiologist.
 This is a doctor with special training to treat heart problems in children.
-Your child may also see other specialists, depending on his or her symptoms.
+Your child may also see other specialists, depending on their symptoms.

 Children with rheumatic heart disease will need to rest until their symptoms get better.

-Your child’s healthcare provider may prescribe one or more of these medicines:
+Your child’s healthcare provider may prescribe 1 or more of these medicines:

 - Antibiotics to treat the acute strep infection